waseralkarim/LightRAG-Server/README.md

 6. [Bare-Metal database Setup](redis-neo4j-milvus-setup.md)
 7. [Bare-Metal Setup](05-bare-metal-setup.md)

-### Thanks
+##  Feedback is very much appreciated

-Thanks for exploring and using LightRAG Server!
-Feel free to open issues for bugs, request features, or share your deployment experience.
+Based on the feedback this repo will be updated.
+Feel free to contribute or use this for your own study!